-Electrophysiologic testing (see Other Tests for Heart and Blood Vessel Disorders : Electrophysiologic Testing) is done when people's symptoms are severe and doctors suspect a dangerous heart rhythm problem that was not found with other tests.
+Electrophysiologic testing (see page Other Tests for Heart and Blood Vessel Disorders : Electrophysiologic Testing) is done when people's symptoms are severe and doctors suspect a dangerous heart rhythm problem that was not found with other tests.
 In this test, doctors pass small electrodes through a vein into the heart.
 The electrodes record the heart's electrical activity in more detail than an ECG does.

 Drugs and substances such as caffeine that are known to worsen a person's palpitations are stopped.
 If dangerous or debilitating arrhythmias are caused by a necessary therapeutic drug, doctors try a different drug.

 Doctors usually simply provide reassurance for people with atrial premature beats or ventricular premature beats that are not caused by a heart disorder.
 If such harmless palpitations are very bothersome, doctors sometimes give a beta-blocker (a type of antiarrhythmic drug).
-Other identified rhythm disturbances and underlying disorders are investigated and treated (see Abnormal Heart Rhythms).
+Other identified rhythm disturbances and underlying disorders are investigated and treated (see page Abnormal Heart Rhythms).
 Doctors often first give rhythm-controlling drugs (such as digoxin, flecainide, verapamil, diltiazem, or amiodarone).
 However, many of these drugs can themselves cause rhythm disturbances as well as other side effects.